 Saving for retirement is critically important and should be a part of everyone’s financial picture.
 But what can you do if you are already maxing out your employer-sponsored retirement plan?
 Left behind an old 401(k) when you changed jobs?
 Or just don’t have access to one?

 It’s simple.
-You can open up an IRA or Individual Retirement Arrangement—often known as an Individual Retirement Account.
+You can start investing by opening an IRA or Individual Retirement Arrangement—often known as an Individual Retirement Account.

 What Is An IRA?

 An IRA is a retirement savings account, allowing you to save for your future in a tax-advantaged way.
 Your tax savings can be realized in the year funds are contributed to your IRA or later when withdrawn for your retirement spending.

 A quick Google search may leave your head spinning as there are a lot of options—many of which won’t be a good fit for your situation.
 Your income, your employment status, your tax filing status, and other factors impact which type of IRA will work best for you.

 Most folks will find themselves weighing the pros and cons of the traditional IRA vs. the Roth IRA.

 The main distinction between the two is when you want to receive your tax break—at the time of contribution (when you put the money in the account) or at the time of withdrawal/distribution (when you take the money out of the account).

 Let’s look at each.

 If you’re a non-employed or low income earning spouse, there’s an option for you, too.